LPG vs Natural Gas – Propane vs Methane

-Natural Gas vs LPG Gas or Methane vs Propane
+LPG Gas vs Natural Gas and Natural Gas vs LPG or Propane Gas vs LPG

-In residential use, the main difference between natural gas and LPG gas are the constituent gases and how they are supplied.
-Natural gas is methane gas distributed by gas mains or pipelines.
-Liquefied petroleum gas (LPG) is propane or butane, usually distributed in gas bottles.
+Considering LPG vs natural gas, the main difference between natural gas vs LPG are the constituent gases and how they are supplied.
+Methane gas and natural gas are the same thing, distributed by gas mains or pipelines.
+Liquefied petroleum gas (LPG) (liquified petroleum gas) is propane or butane, usually distributed in gas bottles.

-LPG gas and natural gas have different energy content, gas/air mixes for combustion and working pressure.
+Other significant differences between liquified petroleum gas or liquid petroleum gas vs natural gas are they have different energy content, gas/air mixes for combustion and working pressure.

 LPG gas meaning is liquefied petroleum gas (LPG), a flammable compressed hydrocarbon fuel gas consisting of propane, butane and isobutane.
 It is typically stored and shipped in LPG gas bottles or LPG tanks